-With ReviewStudio, any comments or annotations you make will show up in realtime to any other users that are viewing the same item at the same time.
+With ReviewStudio, any comments or annotations you make will show up in realtime to any other users that are viewing the same file.
 This gives you the ability, if desired, to have informal, free-for-all interactive exchanges on a specific item.
-If the Review includes multiple items or video, you may also hold more structured "presentations" where one presenter at a time controls the navigation and markup and all the other participants will be synched to the same item or video frame being played.
+If the Review includes multiple items or video, you may also hold more structured "presentations" where one presenter at a time controls the navigation and markup and all the other participants will be synced to the same item or video frame being played.

 To hold a live presentation, follow these steps:

 - Send the Review link and set up the meeting time to all intended participants using your standard calendar application (ensure that your participants have a user account in advance or allow "guest" access to the Review - an option available when you create it).

 - At the specified time, you may confirm which participants are available for the presentation by clicking on the "Collaborators" button in the review canvas and checking their online status.